-From April 1 to June 30, the library will accept submissions from local authors who would like to see their work added to the library’s online eBook collection.
-For this round of submissions the library will accept works of fiction for adults and teens.Here’s how it works:
+From April 1 to June 30, the library accepted submissions from local authors who would like to see their work added to the library’s online eBook collection.
+For this round of submissions the library accepted works of fiction for adults and teens.Here’s how it works:

 - Publish your eBook on one of the following self-publishing sites* :